DhananjayGupta300/DhananjayGupta300.github.io/_posts/2018-01-22-Just-Git-ting.md

 discover or invent the right concepts, and that rough edges in these concepts and their relationships will lead to rough edges in the delivered product.

 >   The Mythical Man Month, Fred Brooks described **conceptual integrity** as “the most important consideration in system design.”
+See [*Prograsm*](http://dgupta.us/Prograsm) for more details.

 Conceptual design is about the design of user-visible behavior, and not the design of internal software structure, and the term “conceptual model” is used for a specification that focuses on concepts rather than the details of behavior. <br/><br/>
-Brooks lists three principles as representing the notion of conceptual integrity:
+Brooks lists three principles (see [*Prograsm*](http://dgupta.us/Prograsm))as representing the notion of conceptual integrity:

 1. **Orthogonality** – that individual functions should be independent of one another
 2. **Propriety** – that product should have only the functions essential to its purpose